OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ### Filter items with a slicer

 The slicer filters the PivotTable with items from the `sourceField`.
 The `Slicer.selectItems` method sets the items that remain in the slicer.
 These items are passed to the method as a `string[]`, representing the keys of the items.
 Any rows containing those items remain in the PivotTable's aggregation.
-Subsequent calls to `selectItems` set the list to the keys specified in those those calls.
+Subsequent calls to `selectItems` set the list to the keys specified in those calls.

 > [!NOTE]
 > If `Slicer.selectItems` is passed an item that's not in the data source, an `InvalidArgument` error is thrown.
 The contents can be verified through the `Slicer.slicerItems` property, which is a [SlicerItemCollection](/javascript/api/excel/excel.sliceritemcollection).